guyaevans/guyevans.github.io/content/posts/2025-04-24_crowdsec_blocklists_mikrotik/index.en.md

     - mikrotik
     - selfhosted
     - Homelab
-series:
+# series:
-    - Crowdsec
+#     - Crowdsec
 summary: "One question you always get when selfhosting is: \n\n How do you secure your public facing services ?
 The answer usually is in layers.
-One layer I use is the firewall on my Mirotik router that sits in front of all my selfhosted services.
+One layer I use is the firewall on my Mikrotik router that sits in front of all my selfhosted services.
 Another layer I use is Crowdsec which is an IDS/IPS that you can selfhost."
 draft: true
 ---
 One question you always get when selfhosting is:
-> How do you secure your public facing services
+> How do you secure your public facing services ?

 The answer usually is in layers.
 One layer I use is the firewall on my Mirotik router that sits in front of all my selfhosted services.
 Another layer I use is Crowdsec which is an IDS/IPS that you can selfhost and is augmented by community blocklists.
 Today we will be setting both up so that the Mikrotik can use Crowdsec's blocklists to secure my homelab network directly at the entrance.